 Learning Disabilities – Weak Skills Can Be Trained!

 The programs we offer are brain training programs.
-Thet strengthen thinking skills!
+They strengthen thinking skills!
 Your child will think better and be able to succeed in school and in life.

 You might be surprised how quickly this can happen.
 Interactive Metronome can develop attention skills in just 15 sessions.
 With Fast ForWord, dyslexia can be significantly improved in 12 weeks and your child reading at grade level within a few more months.
 PACE can improve IQ by 20 points in just 3 months.
 Really!

 Read more about our programs and how they strengthen thinking abilities.

 Our assessment gives a clear picture of what underlying skills are weak and therefore causing the problems.
 Just as valuable, we are able to evaluate how your child performs on a more personal level.
 This includes things like, does she give up easily, get frustrated, or seek ways to avoid the task.
 Even though the assessment is low-cost it is very effective and clear for parents and teachers to understand.
 Read more about it.

 Phone 604.539.1386 for more information or to book the assessment.
-We are located in downtown Langley, BC.
+We have offices in Langley and Abbotsford, BC.
 Many of our programs can also be done distance, across Canada and the USA.